SteveTownsend/SmartHarvestSE/README.md

 ## Building

 The library builds using CMake.
-I don't use the Colorglass reportsitory for CommonLibSSE-NG because I found it hard to work out what was gpoing on.
-Instead, CMakeFiles.txt manually impoerts its dependencies using *FetchContent*.
+I don't use the Colorglass reportsitory for CommonLibSSE-NG because I found it hard to work out what was going on.
+Instead, CMakeFiles.txt manually imports its dependencies using *FetchContent*.
 Doing this brute force helped me understand CMake better, and makes it possible to experiment with other CommonLibSSE-NG variants.
-I don't plan to revert the build to use vcpkg. *CMakeFiles.txt* and *CMakePresets.json* retain vcpkg intergration for possible future change of heart.
+I don't plan to revert the build to use vcpkg.

 CMake is confusing, no question.
 Things to know:
 - it is a two-phase process: first *configure* to generate the build, then *build*
 - once you have configured, you can only build that configuration until you change the configuration preset by removing the generated *CMakeFiles* and *CMakeCache.txt*, and re-running the configure step
 - don't build in your source code directory, it clutters it up with cruft
-- **multi-target generators** exist that allow build of different targets without reconfiguring, but that's just going to conuse me all over again.
+- **multi-target generators** exist that allow build of different targets without reconfiguring, but that's just going to confuse me all over again.

 1. Check out the code
 2. Start a Visual Studio 20xx Powershell window to do the build